bigsurly/Pinger/README.md

 ##2.
 Set the Role ID, for the rold you want to ping, on line 32.
 This can easily be changed to a user or @everyone what ever works for you.

 ##3.
-Put the channel ID's of the cahnnel you want to monitor in channelID.txt.
+Put the channel ID's of the channel you want to monitor in channelID.txt.

 ##THATS IT!!###